kieyp/Python-CLI-Project/README.md

 # Python-CLI-Project

 Factory Management System

 The Factory Management System is a command-line application that allows users to manage factories, managers, employees, and shifts within those factories.
 It provides functionality to add, list, and manipulate data related to factories and their personnel.

 Features

-Add factories with location and type information.
+-Add factories with location and type information.
-Add managers and employees to specific factories, with details such as name, gender, email, employee number, salary, job title, and role.
+-Add managers and employees to specific factories, with details such as name, gender, email, employee number, salary, job title, and role.
-Add shifts to factories, specifying the shift name and supervisor.
+-Add shifts to factories, specifying the shift name and supervisor.
 List all factories, managers, employees, and shifts associated with a factory.
-Retrieve detailed information about managers, employees, and shifts.
+-Retrieve detailed information about managers, employees, and shifts.

 Installation
 Clone the repository to your local machine: